 Rebecca specializes in working with families going through divorce, co-parenting, and parental alienation.
-Rebecca has had training in family and divorce mediation from the University of Houston Law Center and in addition, specific Arbitration and CPS training for couples divorcing needing child custody mediation and in negotiating parenting plans that are best for the children based on their developmental needs.
-Rebecca currently serves as a Mediator/Arbitrator through the Harris County Dispute Resolution Center for Judge Louie Ditta Justice of the Peace Court; Precinct 8.
+Rebecca has had training in family and divorce mediation from the University of Houston Law Center and in addition, specific Arbitration and CPS training for couples divorcing needing child custody planning and in negotiating parenting plans that are best for the children based on their developmental needs.
+Rebecca currently serves as a Mediator/Arbitrator through the Harris County Dispute Resolution Center for Judge Louie Ditta Justice of the Peace Court; Precinct 8 and has settled hundreds of cases.

 The foundation of her mediation approach is based on connecting with people and helping them to achieve healthy family boundaries moving forward after divorce.
 Her approach toward relationships is with compassion for whatever family dynamic you are in.
 Her goal during each mediation is to achieve an empathic and respectful connection with her clients so that they can communicate with each other their desires and goals.
 Each mediation session is very individualized, with Rebecca focused on bringing out each person’s true perspective.